jaffacakes2323/Portfolio/README.md

 * Matplotlib
 * Seaborn

-[Scraping, API & Exploring](https://github.com/jaffacakes2323/IBM_Capstone/tree/main/Week%201(Scraping%2C%20API%20%26Exploring)) - This folder has 3 notebooks for import data from APIs, web pages, and starts some exploratory analysis: (1) API folder:
+[Scraping, API & Exploring](https://github.com/jaffacakes2323/IBM_Capstone/tree/main/Week%201(Scraping%2C%20API%20%26Exploring)) - This folder has 3 notebooks for importing from APIs, web pages, and exploratory analysis: (1) API folder:

 - Jobs_API.ipynb (the Flask file used to host API, created by course providers.
 Everything that follows is my code and work)
 - Collecting_Jobs_data_Using_API.ipynb (first assignment for pulling data from API)